-The vaccination cost per consumer is normalized at 1; the fixed cost of vaccine development is a sunk cost and ignored.
+The vaccination cost per consumer is normalized at 1; the cost of vaccine development is a sunk cost and ignored.
 I assume that consumers may be subsidized or covered by health insurance.
-I let $\tau$ be a consumer's out-of-pocket expense for getting vaccinated.
-In the case of subsidy, $\tau$ may be negative.
+I let τ be a consumer's out-of-pocket expense for getting vaccinated.
+In the case of subsidy, τ may be negative.

-Suppose that the mass of vaccinated consumers is M. The expected utility of a consumer with wealth W forgoing vaccination is defined as $U(W) - \ell \times P(M)$ , where U is a continuous and increasing utility function.
-The consumer gets infected with probability P(M), and then suffers the loss $\ell$ .
-The expected utility of the same consumer getting vaccinated is defined as $U(W - \tau) - \theta \ell \times P(M) - \delta$ .
-Here, the loss has been reduced to $\theta \ell$ but the consumer experiences the side effect $\delta$ .
-Consumer $(\beta, \delta)$ chooses to get vaccinated if which simplifies to
+Suppose that the mass of vaccinated consumers is M. The expected utility of a consumer with wealth W forgoing vaccination is defined as $U(W) - \ell \times P(M)$, where U is a continuous and increasing utility function.
+I will take up a vaccine mandate in the last section; in this setup, a mandate will correspond to a penalty if a consumer refuses vaccination.
+Wealth or income levels do vary among individuals.
+But I will brush aside wealth variations, so assume that W is a constant.
+In Subsection 5.2, I will take up the issue of wealth variations.
+A consumer gets infected with probability P(M), and then suffers the loss l if infected.

+If a consumer gets vaccinated, the expected utility is defined as $U(W - \tau) - \theta \ell \times P(M) - \delta$.
+Here, the loss has been reduced to $\theta \ell$ but the consumer experiences the disutility δ .
+Consumer (β, δ) chooses to get vaccinated if that is the better choice than no vaccination:

-$$U(W - \tau) - \theta \ell \times P(M) - \delta > U(W) - \ell \times P(M)$$ .
+$$U(W - \tau) - \theta \ell \times P(M) - \delta > U(W) - \ell \times P(M),$$ which simplifies to